naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [49:07.5] get tourism, that can really respect that, you can make profit of it, without harming the essence of the place.
  [49:19.0] HER: We really liked this place.
 Maybe it's not the most breathe taking or the more amazing or the more "Oh, the wonderful of the nature ..."
 This is a really nice place, I really enjoyed it.
 But what I enjoyed most was that they were [fighting?] ...
 And the purity was to maintain the wilderness of this place.
 And they really limit the name of the little boats that go to the wetlands, they limit everything.
  [49:48.4] It's a really difficult place to reach, to go there.
 And they live from the tourism!!
 And you, talking with the local people, they say: Yeah, we live from tourists, but we don't want more tourists than we have.
  [50:06.7] HIM: We don't want a route here.
-You have to go for 50 kilometres of mud, for arriving there.
+You have to go for 50 kilometers of mud, for arriving there.
 That is like hell.
 But it's not [x].
 But we don't want a route here.
 We are OK with ...
 The people who actually reach this place is because they like this.
 They don't want this to be crowded.
  [50:36.3] HER: Yeah, and they are living and they are not poor.
 And they're exploiting this wilderness.
 This authentic, and the essence of the natural place.
  [50:53.2] April: Since you're from Spain, how would you refer to this place?
 What do you call this area?
  [51:03.4] HIM: Patagonia...
 Or Patagonia Argentina.